waj/bitbar-grafana/README.md

 This plugin looks for the Grafana API key from the macOS keychain.
 Make sure to add an entry using the hostname as the entry name, and `apikey` as the account name.
 Once the item is created, make sure to run the plugin executable at least once and give permanent access to the keychain entry.

+You can customise the alert's prefix by setting `GRAFANA_ALERT_PREFIX` environment variable when building.
+It defaults to `Grafana: ` (whitespace included so you can omit it if you want).

 ## Contributing

 1. Fork it (<https://github.com/waj/bitbar-grafana/fork>)